Creating and Using Widgets

 Constructor

-Constructor always takes in an id string.
-Typically it is the id of the html element the widget attaches to
+Constructor takes in an id string.
+It is the id of the html element the widget attaches to

 constructor(id) {